 Use Competitive Sports when talking directly about the organization.
 When talking about a specific league or sport, use the name of the league.
 Examples include Men’s Competitive Basketball and Women’s Competitive Softball.

 Italicize the titles of books, movies, operas, plays (only if they have been publish separately), albums, ships and places, reference works, television programs, and works of art.
 Also italicize the names of newspapers and magazines.
 Very few speeches/lectures have gained status of titles and are traditionally capitalized; most are lowercased.
-Use quotes on poem titles (unless it’s an epic like Beowulf), song titles and other shorter musical compositions, and play titles.
-Do not use quotes or italicize musical group names, performers or ensembles, and works of antiquity (art) where the author is unknown.
+Use quotes on poem titles (unless it’s an epic like Beowulf), song titles, play titles, or other shorter musical compositions.
+Do not use quotes or italicize musical group names, performers ensembles, or works of antiquity (art) where the author is unknown.

 Computer Information Technology, Department of